-VincentCare’s Initial Assessment and Planning Team (IA&P) operates one of five Access Points in the North West metropolitan region.
-An Access Point is a formally recogonised and designated entry point for clients to access resources provided by the homelessness service system.
-This Access Point covers both the Moreland and Hume Local Government Areas.
+VincentCare’s Initial Assessment and Planning Team (IAP) operates one of five Access Points in the North West metropolitan region.
+An Access Point is a formally recognised and designated entry point for clients to access resources provided by the homelessness service system.
+This Access Point covers both the Hume and Merri-bek Local Government Areas.

 The Initial Assessment and Planning Team is responsible for:

 - Undertaking assessments to identify what type of support a person may require and what options may be available to them

-- Arranging and purchasing emergency accommodation using Housing Establishment Funds (HEF);
+- Arranging and purchasing emergency accommodation using Housing Establishment Funds (HEF), and

-- Providing assistance and advocacy to resolve tenancy issues with private landlords; and
+- Providing assistance and advocacy to resolve tenancy issues with real estate agents and private landlords

-As an Access Point, the IA&P Team is required to assess and prioritise clients for support and housing vacancies.
-If a client is matched to a resource vacancy advertised to the Access Point, it is the role of the IAP Team to send the client’s information and assessment to the relevant service.
+As an Access Point, the IAP Team is required to assess and prioritise clients for support and housing vacancies.
+If a client is matched to a resource vacancy advertised to the Access Point, it is the role of the IAP Team to, with consent, send the client’s information and assessment to the relevant service.

-The service is open Monday to Friday 9am to 5pm, and you don’t need to make an appointment.
+The service is open Monday to Friday 9am to 5pm, and you don’t need to make an appointment to speak to somebody.